 If you don’t belong to EU/EEA/Swiss country you might have multiple options but again this depends on what you actually want to pursue after the completion of your study.
 If you are appointed with a company, it is their duty and responsibility to apply for the stay permit on your behalf.
 In most of the cases, the company is also responsible to provide suitable proofs that they have not been able to find a suitable Dutch national for this particular position and instead they have appointed you.
 But at the end of the day, you don’t need to be concerned about that as it’s totally their duty.
 But for all the students not belonging to EU/EEA/Swiss citizenship, a residence permit is a must.
 It might be tied up with your work permit here in the Netherlands till the period of completion of your work contract.

 The Netherlands has been a very popular international study destination off late with its unique opportunities provided to the international students’ body.
 One such feature is the search or orientation year.
 This facility enables you to the application for a residence permit for this entire search year or the orientation year which is quite naturally valid for 1 year.
-As per the new regulation effective from 2016, students get 3 years as the extension on completing their degree program.
+As per the new regulation effective from 2016, an extended period of 3 years is available to apply for their job search year.
 The eligibility criteria are discussed below:

 - If you have completed Bachelors/ Master’s degree programs from a Dutch higher education institution,

-- If you have completed a postgraduate course of minimum 12-month duration in Netherlands
+- If you have completed a postgraduate course of minimum 12-month duration in the Netherlands

 Admission process to Visa: Study in Netherlands

 What to Expect When You Study in Netherlands

 Application Process for UG and PG Courses in Netherlands

 Warning: This Article Will Make You Want to Study in The Netherlands